cardfunc/cardfunc.com/content/dev/_index.md

         identifier: dev
         name: Developers
 ---
-Different ways to integrate PayFunc.
+How to to integrate CardFunc.